hariKRN2000/hariKRN2000/README.md

 ### 🧪 **Auxotrophic Strain Design**
 - Developed MATLAB scripts for designing auxotrophic strains to enhance metabolite production under **Prof. Karthik Raman** at **IIT Madras**.
 - Integrated computational modeling with metabolic engineering to optimize strain designs.
+- Developed parallel computing strategies for improving computational efficiency and used optimzation problem solvers such as gurobi to determine the optimal knowckouts

 ### 📊 **Process Simulation Labs**
 - Developed Python and MATLAB codes as part of the undergraduate curriculum to simulate a variety of chemical engineering processes.